When the chill of winter is getting you down and you are longing for warmer days, a sunny lemon dessert may brighten your day.

 Reasons to Love These Lemon Pudding Cakes

 Individual servings.
 I love these lemon cakes because I'm a huge fan of little individual cakes, whether cupcakes or chocolate lava cakes.
 It's fun to make a special cake for each person and I'm always a fan of the forced portion control that results as well.
+You can make this recipe into a single-layer pudding cake.
+I've included the directions in the recipe card at the end of this post.

 An easy, straightforward recipe.
 The ingredients are simple, and like me, you may already have them in your kitchen.